Noncrossing Longest Paths and Cycles: Longest Paths and Cycles on the Real Line

 For the second claim in (iii), let $C$ be a spanning cycle on $P$ in which fewer than $2k$ edges contain $I$.
 Orient the edges of $C$ to obtain a directed cycle.
-The sum of degrees of the leftmost $k{+}1$ (resp., rightmost $k$) vertices is $2k{+}2$ (resp., $2k$), and the edges containing $I$ have fewer than $2k$ left (resp., right) endpoints.
-Consequently, the leftmost $k{+}1$ (resp., rightmost $k$) points in $P$ induce at least two edges (resp., one edge) of $C$.
-Therefore, $C$ contains two edges, $(p_a,p_b)$ and $(p_c,p_d)$, such that $p_a,p_b$ are to the left of $I$ and $p_b,p_d$ are to the right of $I$.
+The sum of degrees of the leftmost $k{+}1$ (\rv{respectively}, rightmost $k$) vertices is $2k{+}2$ (\rv{respectively}, $2k$), and the edges containing $I$ have fewer than $2k$ left (\rv{respectively}, right) endpoints.
+Consequently, the leftmost $k{+}1$ (\rv{respectively}, rightmost $k$) points in $P$ induce at least two edges (\rv{respectively}, one edge) of $C$.
+Therefore, $C$ contains two edges, $(p_a,p_b)$ and $(p_c,p_d)$, such that $p_a,p_b$ are to the left of $I$ and \revm{$p_c,p_d$} are to the right of $I$.
 We can replace these two edges with $(p_a,p_c)$ and $(p_b,p_d)$, to obtain a spanning cycle $C'$ that traverses $I$ two more times than $C$.
 In particular, we have $|C'|\geq |C|+2\, |I|=|C|+2h$, hence $|C|\leq |C'|-2h\leq |C_{\max}|-2h$, where $C_{\max}$ is a longest cycle on $P$. \end{proof}